Jekyll Island, GA

 The work included the challenge of authentic historic restoration with modern adaptive use.
 Echoes of the Gilded Age, Crane and Cherokee Cottages, c.
 1900, are excellent examples of the Italian Renaissance style.
 Crane’s formal architecture includes an Italian-influenced courtyard surrounded by groin-vaulted loggias.
 According to the Architectural Record of 1924, “Crane Cottage was the most expensive and elegant winter home ever built at Jekyll.”
 Cherokee Cottage takes its name from the Cherokee roses that once surrounded this private river’s-edge villa, and reflects a less formal neoclassical interpretation, using lighter materials.

 Retaining historic architectural features while retrofitting the facilities with state-of-the-art systems required extensive planning and custom applications.
-The interior restoration included the use of historic color palates, recreated light fixtures and coordinated interior design, mingling both European and American furniture.
+The interior restoration included the use of historic color palettes, recreated light fixtures and coordinated interior design, mingling both European and American furniture.
 This approach captured the comfort, style and leisurely elegance of the original interiors.

 Interior Design by Libby Simms Patrick, Sims Patrick Studio, Inc., Atlanta